samyakjain-1/Samyak-Jain/ARCHITECTURE.md

 # MarketAI - System Architecture

-This document outlines the architecture of the MarketAI system.
+This document outlines the architecture of the MarketAI system, which is designed to be a close reflection of the `tradesage-mvp` reference project.

 ## High-Level Design

 MarketAI is composed of three main layers:
 1.  **Frontend**: A Streamlit web application for user interaction.
 2.  **Backend**: A FastAPI server that hosts the agentic workflow.
-3.  **Data Layer**: A MongoDB database for persistence and memory.
+3.  **Data Layer**: A PostgreSQL database with SQLAlchemy for persistence and memory.

 ## System Diagram